 - Reduced storage space real estate costs

-All these advantages add to the cumulative ROI of imaging.
+All these advantages add to the cumulative ROI of digitization.
 But are there any disadvantages?
 The answer is “Possibly,” if you:

-- Invest in imaging technology that is not robust, from an inexperienced or unreliable vendor.
+- Invest in digitization technology that is not robust, from an inexperienced or unreliable vendor.

-- Ignore the organization-wide need for digital security, not just for your Electronic Content Management (ECM) imaging system, but for all your connected e-devices.
+- Ignore the organization-wide need for digital security, not just for your Electronic Content Management (ECM) digitization system, but for all your connected e-devices.

 - Overlook the cost of the learning curve when introducing new technology in-house, rather than outsourcing the steepest part of that curve to an expert service provider.

 We’ve never seen an ROI analysis of less-than-optimal ECM investments.
 Why would anyone want to start from a point of disadvantage?
-Contact an imaging expert and optimize the imaging advantages, and the ROI.
+Contact an digitization expert and optimize the digitization advantages, and the ROI.

 Photo © Song_about_summer/ AdobeStock